 This article is part of a Don’t Throw It Out! series on how to preserve fresh foods and avoid food waste.

-Food waste by the average American family is estimated at 25 percent of your grocery shopping dollars — or a little more than $2,000 a year.
-Fresh vegetables top the list.
-Those crisp heads of lettuce and feathery just-pulled carrots look great in the produce section.
-But after a few days in the fridge – not so much.
-If you have a better use for $2,000 this year, please read on for simple ways to store and preserve fresh vegetables before they become food waste in the trash or compost bin.
+If you have a better use for several hundred dollars this year, read on for simple ways to store and preserve fresh vegetables before they become food waste in the trash or compost bin.
 Listed below are storage recommendations for popular seasonal vegetables.
 As a general rule, locally grown organic produce does not stay fresh as long as conventional produce.

 Store all fresh vegetables without washing.
 Moisture on vegetables makes them decay more quickly.
 Just before you are ready to use them, wash vegetables in plenty of running water and then prepare as desired.
 Vegetables that show signs of spoilage begin to wilt or soften.
 Before they become food waste, preserve them using one of these best preserving methods for fresh vegetables.